jbrodrick11/deep-learning-challenge/README.md

 ## Summary

-This assignment involves utilising Supervised Machine Learning methods to classify and perform predictions and analysis on Credit Risk data.
+This assignment involves utilising Deep Learning methods to train a model to predict approval rates for charities applying for funding.

 ---